orzehhowski/departure_board/client/readme.md

 ## setup

 This is a setup for (as directory name indicates) ESP8266 microcontroller and SSD1306 screen.
+Additionally, you can connect potentiometer (or any other device that allows voltage manipulation) to ADC PIN, and use it as board "scroll" - when ADC reads higher voltage, display shows later departures.

 ## how to run it